Data Analytics (DAT)

 DAT 532.
 Introduction to Machine Learning.
 4 Hours.

 Machine learning explores the design and the study of algorithms that can learn from data or experience, improve their performance, and make predictions.
 The course provides an overview of many concepts, techniques, and algorithms in machine learning, including supervised learning, unsupervised learning, reinforcement learning, and neural networks.
-Course information: Same as CSC 532.
-Prerequisites: CSC 385.
+Course Information: Prerequisites: CSC 385.

 DAT 533.
 Data Mining.
 4 Hours.